 Annuities Mitigate the Risk You Face of Outliving Your Income

 When you decide to buy an annuity to solve for lifetime income needs, you are in essence transferring the risk of outliving your money (aka longevity risk) to the issuing annuity carrier.
 If you live 20 years past your life expectancy, then that annuity carrier is on the hook to pay you.
 That’s the unique benefit proposition that sets annuities apart from all other financial products.

 Annuity Company Doesn't Keep Your Money Unless You Say it Can

 One of the common fallacies about Single Premium Immediate Annuities (SPIAs) is that when you die, the evil annuity company keeps all of your unused money.
 That describes a “Life Only” SPIA structure but represents only 1 of over 15 different ways to contractually structure the payout.
-The vast majority of SPIA contracts I recommend have 100% of any unused money going to the listed beneficiaries, not the annuity company.
+The vast majority of recommended SPIA contracts have 100% of any unused money going to the listed beneficiaries, not the annuity company.